Plumas County Cal-TREX Public Information

 What if it is not safe to burn during the event dates?

 The TREX event is designed to be a learning experience for prescribed fire practitioners.
 Ideally training includes utilizing live fire.
 However, several alternative training day activities have been developed if conditions are not favorable for burning.
-If a burn window is not available, the prepped burn units may be burned in the spring or next fall.
+TREX participants remain "on-call" for burn windows through the spring and fall.

 Where will the burn(s) take place?

-There are burn units prepped in Meadow Valley at Spanish Ranch, in Quincy on the Feather River College Campus, in Genesee Valley on the Heart K ranch, and several locations on the Feather River Ranger District.
+Numerous burn units have been identified as potential locations for live fire in various locations in Plumas County, including both public and private lands.
 The specific units that will be burned as part of this event is highly dependent on the weather and site conditions at the time.
 Fuel moisture in each area will be monitored prior to the event to assist with unit selection.

 What air quality impacts can be expected?

-Prescribed fire will create smoke.
-As opposed to wildfire, smoke impacts from prescribed fire can be mitigated by burning in favorable fuel and wind conditions.
+If there is a burn window during the training weekends, local residents should expect to see smoke.
+As opposed to wildfires, smoke impacts from prescribed fire can be mitigated by burning in favorable fuel and wind conditions.
 Every effort will be made to reduce smoke impacts to communities from this event.
-We hope that residents will tolerate smoke that is encountered as a short-term impact that is intended to reduce the more long-term air quality impacts from wildfire.
+We hope that residents will tolerate smoke that is encountered as a short-term impact that is intended to reduce the more long-term air quality impacts from.
+All the burns conducted are permitted by the Northern Sierra Air Quality Management District for burns in Plumas, Sierra and Nevada counties.
+Air quality staff also participate in the training and attend burns.
+For air quality information go to the Fire and Smoke Map and or AirNow.gov.
+For additional air quality information please go to myairdistrict.com.